Kenya Navy: Special Operations Squadron

 The Kenya Navy at the turn of the 21st Century took keen interest at developing specialized units within its ranks to handle emerging threats such as terrorism, drug running and piracy.
 This led to the establishment of a Special Operations Squadron (SOS) to provide an entity similar to the Army Special Operations Brigade (Kenya), that is to provide a unified command structure for its various special units.

 The Special Boat Unit (SBU) was built up with assistance from the U.S. Navy through its Special Warfare Combatant-craft Crewmen (SWCC) personnel in 2010 and continues to enjoy joint training exercises with the U.S. military.
 It is tasked with predominantly patrolling the northern coastline near the Somali border at Kiunga and is based at the revamped Manda Naval Base near Lamu.
 They are known to possess Defender-Class response boats for rapid high seas interdictions and patrols.

 The Clearance Diving Unit (CDU) formerly known as the Ships Diving Section is an older unit that trains combat divers for the navy.
 Members are trained in deep sea diving, beach surveying, explosive ordnance disposal and parachute dropping.
 They are thought to be headquartered at the main naval base in Mtongwe, Mombasa.
 The Kenya Navy has also taken steps in developing a naval infantry force to supplement the work of these special units, it is assumed that this new force will be modelled along the lines of other naval marines.

 Ranks

 The names of ranks in the Kenya Navy are army-style, rather than traditional Royal Navy-derived usage as in the remainder of the Commonwealth.

+Commissioned officer ranks

+The rank insignia of commissioned officers.